Knitted Bunny Pattern – bunny from a square

 Thank you for the pattern — I'd like to donate something now!

-Your thank you donation, small or large, is very much appreciated.
+Your thank you donation, small or large, is valued.
 Money will be used to continue to provide free educational resources.

 Minimum donation $1 please.